Tungsten(IV) oxide

-Tungsten(IV) oxide is the chemical compound with the formula WO_{2}.
+Tungsten(IV) oxide is the chemical compound with the formula auto=yes|WO2.
 The bronze-colored solid crystallizes in a monoclinic cell.
-The rutile-like structure features distorted octahedral WO_{6} centers with alternate short W–W bonds (248 pm).
+The rutile-like structure features distorted octahedral WO6 centers with alternate short W–W bonds (248 pm).
 Each tungsten center has the d^{2} configuration, which gives the material a high electrical conductivity.

-WO_{2} is prepared by reduction of WO_{3} with tungsten powder over the course of 40 hours at 900 °C. An intermediate in this reaction is the partially reduced, mixed valence species W_{18}O_{49}.
+WO2 is prepared by reduction of link=tungsten trioxide|WO3 with tungsten powder over the course of 40 hours at 900 °C. An intermediate in this reaction is the partially reduced, mixed valence species link=tungsten pentoxide|W18O49.